|Did this page help you? Yes | No | Tell us about it...|

 See consistent read.

-An eviction occurs when Amazon CloudFront deletes an object from an edge location before its expiration time.
-If an object in an edge location isn't frequently requested, Amazon CloudFront might evict the object (remove the object before its expiration date) to make room for objects that are more popular.
+An eviction occurs when CloudFront deletes an object from an edge location before its expiration time.
+If an object in an edge location isn't frequently requested, CloudFront might evict the object (remove the object before its expiration date) to make room for objects that are more popular.

 A specific running instance of an application.
 The application has a CNAME and includes an application version and a customizable configuration (which is inherited from the default container type).